Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 You may see 2 images of the same object.
 Your doctor may refer to this change as diplopia (dih-ploh-pee-uh).

 Because of the swelling of the fat and muscle tissue behind your eyes, they may bulge forward.
 This can happen to just one eye or both eyes.
-Your doctor may call this change proptosis (prop-toe-sis) or exophthalmos (ek-sof-thal-muhs).
-During an exam, your doctor may measure the amount of eye bulging using a special ruler called an exophthalmometer (ek-sof-thuhl-mom-i-ter).
+Your doctor may say proptosis (prop-toe-sis) or exophthalmos (ek-sof-thal-muhs).
+During an exam, a TED Specialist may measure the amount of eye bulging using a special ruler called an exophthalmometer (ek-sof-thuhl-mom-i-ter).

 Your eyelids look like they’ve been pulled back from where they normally are, and you may find it hard to close your eyes all the way.
 In some cases, you may not be able to close them at all.